 For now, we can make our Easter table pretty with these baby chick napkin rings!!!!

-The inspiration for these came from vintage Easter decorations I’ve seen in antique stores.
-I knew I wanted to make something whimsical but didn’t really have a plan.
-Then I spotted the perfect hue of scrubby yarn at the craft store and knew I had to make a chicks!
+The inspiration for these spring napkin rings came from vintage decorations I’ve seen in antique stores.
+I knew I wanted to make a whimsical craft but didn’t really have a plan.
+Then I spotted the perfect hue of scrubby yarn at the store and knew I had to make a chicks!

 I tried a number of materials to make these Easter napkin rings, at first using wire to make legs and then wrapping them with washi tape.
 In the beginning I just made yarn balls, but that wasn’t very structural for the rings.